Amokura Kawharu

 Amokura Kawharu FRSNZ is a New Zealand legal academic and barrister.
 Kawharu was elected as a Fellow of the Royal Society Te Apārangi in 2021.
 She is the first woman and the first Māori to be president of the New Zealand Law Commission.

 Academic and legal career

-Kawharu earned a BA/LLB(Hons) degree from the University of Auckland, followed by a Master of Laws at the University of Cambridge, with a major in international law.
+Kawharu earned a BA/LLB(Hons) degree from the University of Auckland, followed by a Master of Laws at the University of Cambridge with a major in international law, and a PhD from Victoria University of Wellington.
 From 1997 to 2004 she practised commercial law in Sydney and Auckland, and between 2005 and 2020 worked at the University of Auckland, specialising in arbitration, property law and international economic regulation.
 She is a barrister of the High Court of New Zealand.